 5. CONNECT: In many traditional cultures, deep winter was not only a time to rest and reflect but also a time to be together and share music, storytelling and to reflect on the past year together to determine both collective and personal intentions for the coming year.
 In modern culture many people still gather with family and friends but we may have lost the old cultural ways of being with each other not only in celebration but also to support each other with reflection and setting intentions for the coming year.
 How can you bring more intention into your social time this winter?
 Perhaps hosting a potluck or even going for a walk with one close friend where you support each other to reflect and set intentions could be powerful.

 6. REFLECT: Personally I find it totally critical to just be in my own energy for part of each day so that I can let my mind unwind and get quiet.
 This might be just sitting for a few minutes first thing in the morning and before bed, or it might be going for a short walk.

 I love getting outside – especially in the snow – and seeing what animal tracks are in my yard and throughout the neighbourhood and listening to the birds.

-When we don’t give ourselves the space to reflect, set intention and plan ahead it can be easy to get stuck in stress and overwhelm, (which benefits no one), so give yourself the gift of just a few minutes each day over the holidays to reflect upon what you have to be grateful for and also what needs to change or shift in some way.
+When we don’t give ourselves the space to reflect, set intention and plan ahead it can be easy to get stuck in stress and overwhelm, (which benefits no one), so give yourself the gift of just a few minutes each day to reflect upon what you have to be grateful for and also what needs to change or shift in some way.